 “A US Merchant that wishes to accept Visa Cards must accept any valid Visa Card in its category of acceptance that a Cardholder properly presents for payment.
 This means that the Merchant must permit the Cardholder to choose whether to pay for a transaction with that Visa Card or with some other means of payment accepted by the Merchant.”

-“Merchants that accept MasterCard Cards may choose to accept Debit MasterCard Cards only, Other MasterCard Cards only, or both Debit MasterCard Cards and Other MasterCard Cards” and “Merchants that choose to accept MasterCard Cards must honor all MasterCard Cards without discrimination when properly presented for payment.”
+“Merchants that accept Mastercard Cards may choose to accept Debit Mastercard Cards only, Other Mastercard Cards only, or both Debit Mastercard Cards and Other MasterCcrd Cards” and “Merchants that choose to accept Mastercard Cards must honor all Mastercard Cards without discrimination when properly presented for payment.”

-These policies mean that if you accept commercial cards, it may be worth taking the time to understand and set up procedures for sending enhanced data with your business card transactions.
+These policies mean that if you accept commercial cards, it’s worth taking the time to understand and set up procedures for sending enhanced data with your business card transactions.

 No, but if you take a lot of business or purchasing cards, it’s in your best interest.
 When you accept a commercial card, it remains a commercial card whether or not you send the enhanced data with the transaction.
-However, without enhanced data, the transaction will downgrade.
-Any time a transaction downgrades, you’re paying more than you have to for processing that transaction.
+However, without enhanced data, the transaction will not qualify for the best possible pricing.

-If you only take commercial cards now and then, you may be able to set up credit card surcharges for those transactions to help defray the costs of a downgrade, but surcharging is often disliked by customers and should be considered carefully.
+If you only take commercial cards now and then, you may be able to set up credit card surcharges for those transactions to help defray the costs, but surcharging is often disliked by customers and should be considered carefully.
 If you take commercial cards regularly, qualifying for enhanced data is likely to be a better long-term solution.